 If you haven’t read my previous post… find it here: In The Spirit of Transparenting – Let’s Get This Party Started

 This is a two-parter and you have landed on the back end, so rewind, and come back.
 See you soon. 😉

 So, where did we leave off?
 Ahhh, yes.
-My 4 year daughter has expressed in some pretty profound ways that she identifies as a boy.
+My 4 year has expressed in some pretty profound ways that he was born a girl, but identifies as a boy.
 Now what?
 As a parent, I instantly went into panic mode and started learning all I could to help, support, nurture (but not push) my child.
 People are constantly questioning if we moved too fast, if I may have decoded this message from my child in error.
 Maybe they just need attention?
 Maybe they are around too many boys?
 Aren’t they too young to make such drastic changes to their lives?!?

 I’m a person with a Master’s level education who loves research, so my initial reaction was to get on the internet and figure this out.
 Whilst burying my face in google, and joining every mom group related to this I could find, I ascertained that many kids who present with gender confusion start to “figure this stuff out” around this very age.
 Whether or not they voice it or know how to articulate it in a way that an adult can decipher, is a different story.

 So maybe my situation wasn’t as far fetched as I had first considered.
 I also discovered how family, especially their immediate family, reacts to and treats the child regarding their requests to start identifying as their true self makes a HUGE impact on their mental health and well-being for years to come.
 And by HUGE, I mean, it’s a matter of life and death.
 According to Trans Student Educational Resources, more than half of transgender youth with families that do not support them and accept them attempt suicide at some point in their lives.
 The statistics on this are astounding.

 That was when I made the decision to follow my child’s lead, wherever that may take us, and not look back.